Sequential Change Detection in Correlation Structures with Window-Limited Statistics: Problem Setup and Preliminaries

 where $\esssup$ is essential supremum, and $(x)^+ = \max\{x, 0\}$.
 Under such a definition of WADD, the formulation of interest is:

-\begin{remark}[Information-theoretic lower bound] The information-theoretic lower bound to $\WADD(T)$, i.e., the minimum value of \eqref{Lorden}, is known to be obtained by the CUSUM Procedure \citep{page-biometrica-1954}, which is a commonly used sequential change detection procedure that enjoys efficient implementation and exact optimality properties \citep{Lorden1971,mous-astat-1986,ritov-astat-1990}.
+\begin{remark}[Information-theoretic lower bound] The information-theoretic lower bound to $\WADD(T)$, i.e., the minimum value of \eqref{Lorden}, is known to be obtained by the CUSUM procedure \citep{page-biometrica-1954}, which is a commonly used sequential change detection procedure that enjoys efficient implementation and exact optimality properties \citep{Lorden1971,mous-astat-1986,ritov-astat-1990}.
 By accumulating the log-likelihood ratios, the CUSUM statistic is constructed as $W_t = \max_{1 \leq i \leq t }\sum_{k=i}^t \ell (\boldsymbol{x}_k)$, where $\ell(\boldsymbol{x}_k) = \log ({f_1(\boldsymbol{x}_k)}/{f_{0}(\boldsymbol{x}_k)})$ is the log-likelihood ratio statistic, and the stopping time is thus $T_{\text{c}} = \inf\left\{t\geq 1: W_t \geq b \right\}$, for a pre-specified threshold $b$ such that $\ARL(T_{\text{c}})= \gamma$.
 The WADD of the CUSUM test is known to be ${(\log \gamma)}/{D (f_1\| f_0)}\cdot (1+o(1))$, where $D (f_1\| f_0) = \int f_1 (x) \log ({f_1 (x)}/{f_0(x)}) dx$ is the KL divergence between the post- and pre-change distributions \citep{tartakovsky2014sequential}.
 In Section \ref{sec:simulation}, we compare the performance of the proposed detection methods with that of the CUSUM procedure to validate their effectiveness.
-It is important to note that the CUSUM test requires {\it full} knowledge of the pre- and post-change density functions, which is usually unavailable in practice. \end{remark}
+It is important to note that the CUSUM test requires {\it full} knowledge of the pre- and post-change density functions, which is not available in our setting and is rarely available in real applications. \end{remark}

-\begin{remark}[How does $p$ influence the detection procedure?]
-The dimensionality of the data, $p$, significantly affects the correlation structure before and after a change point, which, in turn, affects the detection delay for a fixed ARL.
-Higher dimensions can lead to more complex correlations, potentially masking the detection of changes.
-Generally, as $p$ increases, the detection delay may increase due to a diminished signal-to-noise ratio and increased sensitivity to noise.
-In Section~\ref{sec:simulation}, however, our results indicate a shorter detection delay as $p$ increases, demonstrating the bless dimension property of our detection method. \end{remark}
+\begin{remark}[Effect of dimension $p$ on the detection procedure] Generally, as $p$ increases, the detection delay may increase due to the diminished signal-to-noise ratio and the increased sensitivity to noise.
+However, since the sample covariance matrix is an entry-wise consistent estimator of the population covariance, regardless of the dimension, the proposed statistics based on the difference in the segment covariance matrices are also $``$entry-wise" consistent and therefore do not suffer from the curse of dimensionality.
+In Section~\ref{sec:simulation}, our methods have a shorter detection delay as $p$ increases, indicating that the proposed methods effectively take advantage of the additional information embedded in larger dimensional correlation structures. \end{remark}